 Either way, make sure you get outside at night and spend some time looking at the sky.
 Since it's less populated up here than in Reykjavik, you have a better chance of spotting the Northern Lights if it's the right time of year (generally September to mid-April).
 This natural light phenomenon is caused by magnetic particles from the solar wind interacting with the Earth's atmosphere.
 The lights tend to be a fluorescent green colour forming a wavy, slightly undulating shape.
 Truly magical!

-We're nearing the end of our adventure, and so it's time to start heading back down south.
+We're nearing the end of our time driving through Iceland, so it's time to start heading back down south.
 Before you set off, it would be wise to buy some snacks or sandwiches at a grocery shop in Húsavík in preparation for the long drive ahead.
 Then wave goodbye to the whales, pack up your things and hit the road!

 Before you embark on the long journey ahead, it's worth taking a small detour on Ring Road 1 to Goðafoss, another breathtaking waterfall just south of Húsavík on a road called the Diamond Circle.
 With its turquoise colour and powerful cascade of water, Godafoss, which translates to 'the waterfall of the Gods', is quite the sight to behold.
 It's surrounded by black lava rock that becomes snow-capped in the winter time, creating an even more scenic picture.